kbase/narrative/docs/design/job_architecture.md

   }
 }
 ```
+Although the backend message types are included in the controlled vocabulary, the content keys are not, as there are too many to make it worthwhile capturing them.

 The full set of messages sent by the backend are described below.
 The name (`msg_type`) is given, followed by the keys given in the `content` block.

 The backend bundles together multiple messages of the same type in an object indexed by key (usually job or cell ID).
 In nearly all cases, the frontend then separates out the data and sends it out on individual channels for each job, batch job, or cell.
 The exception to this is `ERROR` messages; if the error contains data pertaining to the original request, the request parameters (`JOB_ID`, `BATCH_ID`, etc.) can be used to route the message to specific frontend components.
 Otherwise, the JobCommChannel emits the message in the browser console to assist in debugging.

-By design, these messages are only seen by the `JobCommChannel`; the JobComm interface does not constitute an API for narrative job data.

 ### `ERROR`

 A general job comm error message, capturing exceptions that get thrown by the kernel.
 The frontend uses the `request` data to distribute error messages on the appropriate job or cell channels.

-Content varies, but usually includes the below:
-  * `source` - what triggered the error; this may be the request type, arbitrary string, or null, meant to indicate what triggered the error
-  * `request` - request data, arbitrary string, or null, meant to indicate the comm request that triggered the error.

-Error messages usually also contain data about the error itself:
+Error messages contain the following information:
   * `name` - the exception type name
   * `message` - the exception message
+  * `source` - what triggered the error; this may be the request type, or a string or null in the case of errors from the backend job lookup loop.
+Note that the lookup loop is to be deprecated.
+  * `request` - the frontend request that triggered that error, or a string or null in the case of errors from the backend job lookup loop.

 ### `INFO` (response)